Cheaper euros trump dollars for leveraged loan borrowers

 SWITCH OVER

-A number of deals are reflecting borrowers’ growing favour for euros and some loan financings look different to what they would have done if they were in the market six months to a year ago, when dollars were more attractive.
+A number of deals are reflecting borrowers’ growing favor for euros and some loan financing look different to what they would have done if they were in the market six months to a year ago, when dollars were more attractive.

 Swiss chemicals company Ineos has raised a 1.4 billion euro-equivalent ($1.48 billion) leveraged loan to refinance its 500 million euro floating rate notes and $1 billion senior secured notes.
 The majority of the new financing, unlike the previous financing, is denominated in euros.